 - Some templating engine (like Pug) or PHP to reduce the repetition (using include).

 We experience a long time creating a starter kit that we can use and just published it on GitHub.
-The “Designing in the Browser Starter Kit” is a simple foundation where we (or you) can fastly prototype or design.
+The “Spruce CSS Starter Kit” is a simple foundation where we (or you) can fastly prototype or design using our very own CSS framework, Spruce CSS.
 It contains the necessary tools like Pug for the templates, Sass for the CSS, and Browsersync for the server.

 Refactoring, Refactoring, Refactoring